Séance on a Wet Afternoon: Plot

+Original novel

+The film was based on the novel Seance on a Wet Afternoon by Australian author Mark McShane that was published in 1961.
+The Montreal Star wrote "this is exciting reading."

 Production

 Development

 The movie was made by Beaver Productions, the company established by Bryan Forbes and Richard Attenborough.
 Forbes claimed he wrote the script in seven days in December 1962, immediately after he finished a rewrite of Of Human Bondage.
 He said he did it as "an act of penance more than anything else for I had a guilty conscience at having neglected Beaver Films for so long".

 Casting

 According to Jon Krampner's biography Female Brando: The Legend of Kim Stanley, Bryan Forbes and Richard Attenborough initially had encountered difficulty in casting the role of Myra Savage.
 Deborah Kerr and Simone Signoret originally were approached for the part, but both actresses turned down the role.

 Forbes confirmed in his memoirs Signoret turned down the role because it involved the kidnapping of a child, adding "For a variety of reasons every other leading actress we thought of was unavailable and it seemed highly probable that we would have to shelve the whole project."
-Forbes rewrote the script to focus on a gay couple and offered the roles to Alec Guiness and Tom Courtenay.
+Forbes rewrote the script to focus on a gay couple and offered the roles to Alec Guinness and Tom Courtenay.
 Both men turned down the part.

 Forbes then rewrote the script on the advice of Ken Taylor, who suggested he go back to making the lead a female, who had a child who died.
 Forbes did this.

 Forbes and Attenborough then contacted Kim Stanley, an American theatre and television actress whose previous film work was limited to starring in the 1958 feature The Goddess and providing the uncredited opening and closing narration for the 1962 adaptation of To Kill a Mockingbird.
 Attenborough later was quoted as stating that Stanley was the best choice, noting that the "complexity of dramatic impression vital to the credibility of Myra was hard to find.
 Also an intellectual ability to follow and understand the character.
 I didn’t believe Simone (Signoret) could convey, as Kim did, the otherworldliness which this woman inhabited in her private fantasies."